AdaCore/gnatstudio/docs/users_guide/projects.rst

 project.

 For each file, it lists the compiler switches for that file.
-These switches are displayed in gray if they're the default switches defined at the project level (see :ref:`The_Project_Properties_Editor`) and in black if they're specific to that file.
+These switches are displayed in gray if they are the default switches defined at the project level (see :ref:`The_Project_Properties_Editor`) and in black if they are specific to that file.

 Edit the switches for the file by double-clicking in the switches column.
 You can edit the switches for multiple files at the same time by selecting